matthieu-bt/business-guide/source/users/adding.rst

-Adding users by e-mail:
+Adding members by e-mail:
 -----------------------

-The other way to add users to your Skribble Business Account is by email:
+The other way to add members to your Skribble Business Account is by e-mail:

 ..
 NOTE::
-   The user must already have a Skribble account before they can be added to your business account.
+   The person must already have a Skribble account before they can be added to your Business Account.

 - Click **Members** if you aren't already there